Fishing Adventures in search of perfection and peace while stalking native brook trout and bronzeback bass in the Mid-Atlantic Appalacians.

 Another wild brookie released back to its home

 We hit the Mohawk River but after a couple hours and only a few wild rainbows, the conditions just didn't seem conducive for great fishing as the lower water levels and clear skies with bright sun overhead, I believe, pushed the trout under the banks and away from their typical lies.
 We always wanted to try Indian Stream and pushed nearly 10 miles up the dusty and windy Indian Stream Road jumping and at a couple of spots.
 We found the river really, really shallow with holes separated by several hundred yards.
 Perhaps in the early spring when there's more water this stream might be more productive, or perhaps another 5-10 miles upstream its character might be drastically different.
 But with already-proven waters in the databank, this stream is off the list for future trips.
+Saving the best for last, I'm not sure which to choose -- the Connecticut or the still pond hex hatch as they were both memorable.

 Let's go with the hex hatch next.